nijoe1/fil-docs-local/builder-cookbook/filecoin-pin/faq.md

 * **Website:** The demo wallet handles payments.
 It has been prefunded with testnet USDFC and FIL.
 Users don't need to connect their own wallet.
 * **CLI:** Your test wallet handles payments.
 You approve and deposit funds through Filecoin Pay.

+{% hint style="info" %}
-> **Note:** Storage providers receive payment after cryptographically proving data possession.
+Storage providers receive payment after cryptographically proving data possession.
+{% endhint %}

 ***